remmsrt/remmsrt.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a Research Intern at Okinawa Institute of Science and Technology (OIST), Japan, under the supervision of Prof. Makoto Yamada.
+Hello!
+I am currently a Research Intern at Okinawa Institute of Science and Technology (OIST), Japan, supervised by Prof. Makoto Yamada.

-I completed a Master’s degree in Quantitative Finance ([M2MO](https://masterfinance.math.univ-paris-diderot.fr)) at ENSAE Paris and Université Paris Cité, where I also conducted my M2 internship at Capital Fund Management ([CFM](https://www.cfm.com)).
+I recently graduated with a Master’s degree in Quantitative Finance ([M2MO](https://masterfinance.math.univ-paris-diderot.fr)) from ENSAE Paris and Université Paris Cité, where I also conducted a research internship at Capital Fund Management ([CFM](https://www.cfm.com)).
+Prior to that, I obtained a Master’s degree in Applied Mathematics and Data Science from Université Paris Cité, and a Bachelor's degree in applied mathematics and computer science from Université Gustave Eiffel.

-My research interests lie at the intersection of quantitative finance and artificial intelligence.
+My research interests lie at the intersection of quantitative finance and artificial intelligence, with a particular focus on generative models and their applications to financial modeling.